GAUDÍ AND ART NOUVEAU IN CATALONIA / Architecture / Gallisà

 Garcia Farm (Cervelló)

-The Garcia Farm was entrusted by Frederic Garcia, cement manufacturer, to Gallissà in the year 1899 (other sources attribute the project to the architect Josep Font i Gumà that collaborated with Gallissà in the construction of the church of Sant Esteve in the same population).
+The Garcia Farm was entrusted to Gallissà by the cement manufacturer Frederic Garcia, in the year 1899 (other sources attribute the project to the architect Josep Font i Gumà who collaborated with Gallissà on the construction of the church of Sant Esteve in the same village (see up).

 The two main façades in slate are decorated with Art Nouveau motives of great brightness.